 After a week, the slightly pink and sensitive new skin is revealed, and the “wow” factor sets in.
 People who’ve suffered from irregular, bumpy, and embarrassing complexions for years can finally see a smooth, fresh face.
 In the following weeks, your collagen levels continue to go up, and skin firming will improve too.

-CO2 Laser By Dr. Cory Torgerson
+CO2 Laser by Dr. Cory Torgerson

 Dr. Cory Torgerson is a Royal College-certified facial plastic surgeon who offers CO2 laser skin resurfacing as well as other acne scarring treatments.
 Once Dr. Torgerson has assessed your skin, he’ll recommend the best course of action to help you reach your goals.
 He believes that CO2 laser treatment is the “gold standard” of scar removal, and his patients have raved about their outcomes.
 Our team handles each client with compassion, understanding, and the genuine desire to help them put their best face forward with renewed self-esteem.
-If you’re interested in learning more and considering treatment options, Dr. Torgerson would be happy to offer you a free consultation and equip you to take the next steps.
+If you’re interested in learning more and considering treatment options, Dr. Torgerson would be happy to offer you a consultation and equip you to take the next steps.